IanKitchen/Whitewash/README.md

 # Whitewash
-sketch app plug-in to set borders and fills to white
+sketch app plug-in to set borders and fills to a washed out tint of their original color.

+by Ian Kitchen

+ian@oceanrain.com